RodrigoAmorim954/Orderbook/README.md

 ## 🔮 Future Improvements

-Create Mocks of erc20 tokens
+Create Mocks of erc20 tokens  ~>  Okay

-Initialize and Approval the tokens to be traded
+Initialize and Approval the tokens to be traded ??

 Take the actual address contracts of the tokens in sepolia testnet (if they exists)